elopez7/ELopezPortfolio/content/blog/InputBasicsCPP-2.md

   return 0;
 }
 ```
 But this approach has an obvious flaw: the program only accepts one number before it ends, which makes for a pretty useless calculator.
 We need a way to keep asking for numbers until the user decides they're done.
-In the next section, we'll see how we can cleverly use the stream's state to achieve just that.
+In the next section, we'll see how we can use the stream's state to achieve just that.

 # References / Sources